Survey on Adversarial Attack and Defense for Medical Image Analysis: Methods and Challenges: Background

 where $f_{\boldsymbol{\omega}}$ is the binary classifier with parameter $\boldsymbol{\omega}$ for adversarial detection, and $\mathcal{L}_\text{CE}$ represents the cross-entropy loss. $\beta$ is the weighting factor to determine the focus of detection models.
 The adversarial detector is desired to correctly distinguish legitimate examples (0) and their adversarial counterparts (1).
 Note that adversarial detection can be either parametric (learnable) or non-parametric.
 Other than adversarial training and pre-processing-based defense, adversarial detection mainly focuses on detecting adversarial examples in advance but not robust inference.
+Note that adversarial detection is effective for all medical imaging tasks by establishing an input-level defense.
+Similarly, adversarial training can also be generalized to different medical imaging tasks by rebuilding its target loss function.
 We will further discuss the details of these adversarial defense methods and some other types of approaches in Section \ref{sec:4}.

 Numerous adversarial attack and defense methods have been demonstrated to yield excellent performance for natural images \cite{aldahdooh2022adversarial}.
 However, there exist fundamental differences between natural vision tasks and medical imaging tasks in terms of data sizes, features, and task patterns.
 Therefore, it is difficult to transfer adversarial attack and defense methods for natural images directly to the medical domain.
 In addition, several works have shown that medical images can even suffer from more severe adversarial attacks than natural images \cite{finlayson2019adversarial_A3, ma2021understanding_D10, yao2021hierarchical_A15, rasaee2021explainable_A44}.
 Considering the massive healthcare industry and the significant impact of computer-aided diagnosis, it is necessary to pay close attention to the security and reliability of computer-aided diagnosis models.
-Hence, we summarize this survey for a comprehensive overview of recent advances in both adversarial attack and defense for medical image analysis.
+Furthermore, we emphasize that medical diagnosis demands high robustness and explainability, which are crucial for maintaining social trust in medical AI applications.
+Mistakes induced by adversarial attacks can lead to serious consequences, including patient harm and erosion of confidence in automated systems.
+Hence, we summarize this survey to highlight the significance of focusing on adversarial attacks and defenses for medical image analysis, a domain where the stakes are exceptionally high.